 VA has worked with Congress to preserve GI Bill® benefits for impacted students during this difficult time.
 The new law allows for VA to continue to pay benefits regardless of the fact that the program has changed from resident training to online training.
-Also, students will continue to receive the same monthly housing allowance payments that they received for resident training extended to December 21, 2021.
+Also, students will continue to receive the same monthly housing allowance payments that they received for resident training extended to June 1, 2022.

 To maximize your MHA, you must be enrolled in at least one resident course and be enrolled as a full-time student.

 How To Determine If A Course Is Resident Or Distance Learning For VA Certification